~ New York State Marriage License Information ~

 On LI it’s $40.00 and cash is good.

-Active Military – If either spouse is actively serving in the military, NYC will issue a Marriage License that is good for 180 days.
+Active Military – If either spouse is actively serving in the military, as mentioned above, NYC will issue a Marriage License that is good for 180 days.
 You will need valid military ID and the Manhattan Location allows couples to return their own licenses.
 So if you want the Certificate of Marriage immediately instead of having it mailed to you, this is an option to consider.

 Lost your original Birth Certificate?
 No problem here’s where to get a replacement: